 This is diversion.
 But, not wanting to be rude, I listen.

 In early September of 1943, the Italians changed sides and made a pact with the Allies.
 Assuming they would be safe, twenty-five thousand Jews fled to Nice, only to fall into a German trap.
 After rounding up six thousand Jews, the Nazis deported them to Drancy, then to the East, which meant certain death.
 At that time, Leon and the rabbi had been working together to save Jewish children, moving them along ahead of the Nazis.
 Nice was a mistake.
-With much difficulty, Leon managed to procure trucks.
+With generic valium what does it look like much difficulty, Leon managed to procure trucks.
 Hiding the children under empty cardboard boxes in the trucks’ open beds, he smuggled them to a safer place.
 At the end of September, still in Nice, Poliakov and Chneerson hid in a vacant apartment.

 Valerie pushes her black framed glasses onto her nose.
 She is a short, full-breasted woman with curly blond hair and pooling brown eyes, smiling now, as she speaks.
 “They had nothing to eat, so Leon buys food.
 The rabbi says, ‘Not this food It’s not kosher.’
 On Yom Kippur Chneerson wants to blow the shofar.”
 The ram’s horn.

 “Leon says, ‘There is no way you can blow the shofar.’

 “Chneerson says, ‘On Yom Kippur I blow the shofar.’

 “Leon says, ‘Wait.
 Promise, you’ll wait until I return.’

 “So, Leon goes to the railroad station and he checks the…”